 Portions of the project site are located on landlocked tidelands.
 According to the SEIR, the traditional public trust rights in tidelands (i.e., the right to fish, fowl, and navigate) have long been precluded at the Project Site by the historic filling and development of the Broad Canal in the middle of the 20th century.
-The SEIR indicates that the project will benefit public rights through the provision of public open space and pedestrian enhancements through and around the project components.
+The SEIR indicates that the project will benefit public the state state rights through the provision of public open space and pedestrian enhancements through and around the project components. and a server news a second 5.4 community activities on the development sites and a second second second second second